acquia/lightning/UPDATE.md

 to follow the instructions for updating from Beta 1 to Beta 2, then from Beta 2 to Beta 3, in that order.

+### 2.2.7 to 2.2.8
+There are no manual update steps for this version.

+You should switch to the 3.x branch of Lightning.
+The 2.x branch is no longer maintained.

 ### 2.2.6 to 2.2.7
-there are no manual update steps for this version.
+There are no manual update steps for this version.

 ### 2.2.5 to 2.2.6
 There are no manual update steps for this version.